keystonejs/keystone/.changeset/thin-mirrors-refuse.md

 '@keystonejs/keystone': minor
 ---

 Added `fields` list to ListSchema.
-This optionally takes a `where: { type }` argument and returns all matching field names on a list along with their types.
+This optionally takes a `where: { type }` argument and returns metadata for all matching fields on list, including name, type, and user-provided config.